 The Applicant anticipates that the proposed Project will be required to contribute to the traffic mitigation measures, if/where applicable as determined by the Department of City Planning and DOT, as outlined in Appendix E of the Specific Plan, and that the Project would be required to dedicate a nine-foot strip of land on Vanowen Street and a four-foot easement, as shown in Condition of Approval Number 5.
 Please refer to the associated Preliminary Mobility Fee Application for the Project for more details on the Preliminary Mobility Fee estimation.
 Per Condition of Approval Number 19, the final Mobility Fee, including any credits, will be calculated by DCP after the final square footage totals for the Project uses are determined through the Plan Check process by Building and Safety.
-With further review by the Department of City Planning, the project will comply with Section 7.3 of the Specific Plan.
+With further review by the Department of Building and Safety and the Department of Transportation, and approval from the Department of City Planning, the project will comply with Section 7.3 of the Specific Plan.